Going for the One: Artwork and design

+The Century Plaza Towers in Los Angeles, California, which serve as the primary architectural focal point of the album's front cover image.

-The band commissioned Storm Thorgerson and Aubrey Powell of Hipgnosis to design the artwork.
-They came up with a marked change in direction that represented a new, revitalised attitude within the band and their return to more direct and concise songs.
-Artist George Hardie contributed to the graphical design.
-Presented as a triple gatefold sleeve, the front cover depicts the back of a standing nude male looking at the Century Plaza Towers in Century City, California against a blue sky.
-By the time the album was released Yes had acquired full ownership of Dean's logo, which they previously had co-owned, and used it on the cover.
-Dean is credited in the liner notes.
-Inside features a photograph of each band member by Lake Geneva and Île de Peilz, an island on the lake that consists of a single tree.
-Richard Manning, a freelance artist who worked for Hipgnosis at the time, used double weighted photo paper to accommodate the triple gatefold.
-He applied various techniques onto the design including a light blue dye wash, clouds added with an airbrush, and photomontage.
-The coloured lines running through the cover were added at the printing stage.
-Anderson said the lines intersecting through the male define "points of the anatomy relative to our development."
+The band subsequently commissioned Storm Thorgerson and Aubrey Powell of the design studio Hipgnosis to create the artwork, representing a revitalised internal attitude and mirroring the band's return to direct, concise compositions.
+Graphic artist George Hardie also contributed to the layout.
+Packaged as a triple-gatefold sleeve, the front photograph depicts the back of a standing nude male looking toward the Century Plaza Towers in Los Angeles, California, set against a blue sky.
+By the time of release, Yes had acquired full ownership of Dean's logo from its prior co-ownership agreement and placed it prominently on the cover; Dean received a credit in the liner notes.
+The inside gatefold features individual photographs of the band members positioned along the edge of Lake Geneva and Île de Peilz, a small natural island hosting a single tree.
+Freelance artist Richard Manning, who prepared the layout for Hipgnosis, utilised double-weighted photographic paper to accommodate the unique triple-gatefold design.
+Manning executed a light blue dye wash, airbrushed the clouds, and constructed the final look via photomontage, while the geometric coloured lines intersecting the cover were added during printing.
+Anderson stated that the coloured lines intersecting the male represented "points of the anatomy relative to our development."

-Howe was not "thrilled" at the design at the time of release, but said it worked well with the music and was pleased that Dean's logo was retained; in 2021 he said he had "no hard feelings" about it.
-Melody Maker reporter and band biographer Chris Welch wrote about the cover: "Gone were the elaborate Roger Dean landscapes.
+Howe admitted he was not completely "thrilled" with the design at the time but acknowledged that it complemented the musical content, expressing relief that Dean's logo was preserved; by 2021, he noted he harboured "no hard feelings" regarding the decision.
+Journalistic and critical reactions to the sleeve were notable; Melody Maker reporter and band biographer Chris Welch wrote that "gone were the elaborate Roger Dean landscapes.
 In their place came stark, geometric simplicity.
-Anticipating computer designs of the future ... it symbolised a new look for Yes".
-Martin Popoff reviewed the design in 2016.
-"A new accelerated, late-'70s escapism through the clean lines of Hipgnosis, who combine slick, futuristic geometric urban angles with a man in his birthday suit, perhaps urgently propelling the band forward, while simultaneously embracing roots".
+Anticipating computer designs of the future... it symbolised a new look for Yes".
+Rock critic Martin Popoff later observed that the sleeve captured a "late-'70s escapism through the clean lines of Hipgnosis, who combine slick, futuristic geometric urban angles with a man in his birthday suit, perhaps urgently propelling the band forward, while simultaneously embracing roots".

-When released, the record label promoted the album with an outdoor advertising campaign.
-Howe recalled that one billboard with the album cover art on Sunset Boulevard in Los Angeles covered up the man's buttocks and thighs with a pair of trousers.
-He was bemused that anyone would have taken offence at the original image, particularly the "pimps, drug dealers and loose women" who frequented the street.
+To support the release, Atlantic Records launched an extensive outdoor billboard campaign.
+Howe recalled being highly amused to find that a massive promotional billboard on Sunset Boulevard in Los Angeles had censored the artwork by painting a pair of blue trousers over the nude man's buttocks and thighs.
+He questioned the necessity of the censorship, joking that the original image was unlikely to offend the "pimps, drug dealers and loose women" who frequented the street at the time.